Tifarahani/School-District-Analysis/README.md

 1. The average math exam score for the district was one-tenth of a percentage point lower.
 2. The percentage of students who passed the math exam was lowered by two-tenths of a percentage point.
 3. The percentage of students who passed the reading exam was lowered by three-tenths of a percentage point.
-4. The percentage of students who passed both the math and reading exams for the districts was lowered by one-tenth of a percentage point.
+4. The percentage of students who passed both the math and reading exams for the districts was lowered by one-tenth of a percentage point